allenl7/privacy/README.md

 ## Note on implementing these strategies

-Reach out if you need help with anything.
-I can help.
-Also, there is no elitism or moral superiority in whatever decision you make.
+There is no elitism or moral superiority in whatever decision you make.

 # Mobile Devices

 Consider [this video](https://yewtu.be/watch?v=QUYODQB_2wQ) by the Wall Street Journal.
 If you put your sensitive data and functionality on your phone, then you need to make it secure.
 Also, reconsider what you put on your phone and the worst case scenario if someone has access to it.

-I have a iPhone but I also use [GrapheneOS](https://grapheneos.org) with a Pixel 6a.
-I am slowly transitioning from iPhone to GrapheneOS.
+[GrapheneOS](https://grapheneos.org) with a Pixel 6a.

 Amazon has some really cheap Pixel phones you can buy like [this](https://www.amazon.com/Google-Pixel-6-Inches-Display-SmartPhone/dp/B0B2F4LMS2)